Uncover learning blocks that stop progress in early reading.

-# Master techniques that deliver significant* changes in reading
+# Master proven rhythm-based techniques that accelerate progress in reading.*

 [*Published in the peer-reviewed RSME journal, part of a 5 year research study carried out at IOE - UCL's Faculty of Education and Society.]

-• Your phonics programme works well for many, but not all.
+• Your phonics programme works well for many, but not all children.

-• You want a fast and effective way to meet the needs of these children.
+• You want a fast and effective way to help these children catch up.

 How amazing would it be if things were like this instead?